 This is supported by National Institute for Health and Care Excellence (NICE) guidelines which state that programmes for effective weight loss must address ‘dietary intake, physical activity level and behaviour change’.

-As anyone who’s attended one of our Slimming World groups (which are temporarily running virtually) will know, with the support of their group and through guided self-discovery, members make positive changes to their habits.
+As anyone who’s attended one of our Slimming World groups will know, with the support of their group and through guided self-discovery, members make positive changes to their habits.
 They learn how to shop, cook and eat healthily and to become more active.
 Those who choose to have surgery still need to make changes and adopt new habits, with many turning to Slimming World groups for support.
 This is Vincent’s story:

 I spent £16K trying to lose weight with a quick fix.
 Then I changed my lifestyle, lost 8 stone and reversed my diabetes!